dondibrandidon/cs11-2024-82-mp/README.md

    - Also highly recommended to `pip install` the module `termcolor` for much more colorful interfaces.

 2. Navigating: *Main Menu*
+   - To go to the **Levels** menu, type `levels`.
-   - To play, input an available valid level's full `file_name.in` from the selection.
+     - To then play, input an available valid level's full `file_name.in` from the selection.
+   - To go to the **Controls** menu, type `controls`.
+     - To then change a control, type using the format `chosen_direction = 'valid_characters'`
+   - To return to the Main Menu from any of the sub-menus, type `back`.
-   - To quit the game, type `quit`, then `yes` to the prompt.
+   - To quit the game, type `quit`, then `yes` to ensure quitting the program.

 3. Playing a level: *Level Interface*
-   - To move the eggs on the board, type a sequence of any valid characters:
+   - To move the eggs on the board, type a sequence of any valid characters,\
+   which by **default** are the following:
      - `F` or `f` to tilt the board forwards (*moving the eggs up*)
      - `B` or `b` to tilt the board backwards (*moving the eggs down*)
      - `L` or `l` to tilt the board leftwards   (*moving the eggs left*)